Taitt with his Comets band during their 1965 appearance on JBC-TV.

 The caption to the photo above reads, “If you’re thinking that the musicians here look like members of the Shieks orchestra, then you’re right.
 The line-up is the same, but the band name is different.
 For various reasons, the group is now known as the Cavaliers and may well be the only co-operative dance orchestra operating locally.
 Each member has a share in the band and the profits are divided.
 Manager is Bill Gentles.
 The line-up, (left to right) Jackie Mittoo, Lloyd Spence, Nearlin Taitt, Lloyd Knibb, Roy Sterling, Johnny Moore, Headley Bennett, Bobby Gaynair.
 In front are the vocalists – Lloyd Wilks, Norma Fraser and Honey Boy Martin.”

 Taitt continued, “Once Lloyd Spence found out that I could arrange, that was the end of the Shieks.
 Spence knew two people from Negril and they financed the start of the Cavaliers.
 That band was around for a year or so.
 Spence’s father was the bandleader Trenton Spence.
 You must have heard of him?
 It was Cavaliers for about one and half years.”
 [I have an August 1965 ad for Cavaliers.]
+So Taitt’s tenure in the Shieks was brief, not about ten months as he suggested but less than ten weeks.

 The Cavaliers band at the Sombrero Club, 52b Molynes Road Kingston.
 Left to right, Honeyboy Martin, Lloyd Wilks, Cedric Brooks, Headley Bennett, Roy Sterling, Jackie Willacey, Carl McLeod, Nearlin Taitt, Roy Green and Lloyd Spence.